wonderchex/project-3/README.md

 ## Details

-1. Review the material about about collections, iterators (the iterable interface specifically), and generic types.
+1. Review the material about collections, iterators (the iterable interface specifically), and generic types.
 Google the information if you need to.
-2. Download the starting template for this project from https://github.com/UltimateSandbox/project-3-initial.git (Links to an external site.)
-You can either fork it, clone it, or download a zip of it - your choice.
-(Be sure to push a copy of it to your own repo, if you clone it or download a zip).
+2. Fork, then clone the starting template for this project from https://github.com/UltimateSandbox/project-3-initial.git
 3. Write a generic class called Bag that implements the Container interface below.
 The bag class is just a type of container that implements methods of both the Container interface and the Iterable interface that it extends.
-(You can use the IDE to implement the necessary methods.)
+(Remember, you can use the IDE to implement the necessary method stubs.)
-4. The Container interface is defined as follows:
+4. The Container interface included in the template is defined as follows:
 ```java
 public interface Container<T> extends Iterable<T> {
     boolean isEmpty();